natelindev/tsdav/docs/docs/webdav/collection/smartCollectionSync.md

 fetch the latest list of [DAVObject](../../types/DAVObject.md) from remote,

 compare the provided list and the latest list to find out `created`, `updated`, and `deleted` objects.

+The sync rejects with a clear error if the callback required by the selected method is missing.
+This prevents advancing a sync token or treating all local objects as deleted without first retrieving the remote changes.

 When using `smartCollectionSync`,